Southwestern student perseveres despite heart failure

 But despite its limitations, Park said he is grateful for the pump and the life it does allow him to live, even returning to physical activities such as soccer and exercise.

-Park also expressed gratitude to all those who prayed for him during what became a year-long search for answers, and supported him whether through his GoFundMe page or other means of encouragement.
+Park also expressed gratitude to all those who prayed for him during what became a year-long search for answers, and supported him whether through a GoFundMe page or other means of encouragement.
 While heart failure was not something he had ever expected or prepared for, Park said he does want God to use that experience and his life to impact others.

 “I think right now, after all this happened, I’m just more open to what I should do for God, or what God is calling me to do,” Park said of following God’s plan instead of his own.
 “It’s probably a better way.”